Historic rains cause severe flooding in Valencia

 Valencia floods

-The Intergovernmental Panel on Climate Change states that anthropogenic climate change is increasing the likelihood and severity of extreme weather events, such as major floods and droughts.
-This claim is supported by the frequency of these events.
+The Intergovernmental Panel on Climate Change indicates that anthropogenic climate change is increasing the likelihood and severity of extreme weather events, such as floods and major droughts.
+This assertion is supported by the frequency of these events.
+To better understand the impact of climate change on heavy rainfall in Valencia, see What is red rain and its implications?.

-Celeste Saulo, Secretary-General of WMO, said: «The hydrological cycle has intensified due to rising temperatures.
-This phenomenon has also led to greater unpredictability and erratic behaviour, leading to an escalation of problems related to water surplus and scarcity.
-A warmer atmosphere retains more moisture, which favours torrential rainfall.
+WMO Secretary-General Celeste Saulo said: "Current trends show that these events will become more frequent and intense if we do not reduce greenhouse gas emissions."
+This phenomenon has also led to greater unpredictability and erratic behavior, resulting in an escalation of problems related to water surpluses and shortages.
+A warmer atmosphere retains more moisture, favoring torrential rains.

 The phenomenon affecting Spain, known as DANA, typically occurs during the autumn months.
 It occurs when residual summer surface heat meets a rapid influx of cold air from the polar regions, giving rise to what meteorologists previously called a “shear system” characterised by persistent low pressure values.
 The climate system is defined by warm air near the surface, which is energised by excess moisture from the still-warm Mediterranean Sea, together with instability arising from interaction with colder air in the upper atmosphere.
 This combination leads to the formation of significant convective clouds, resulting in heavy rainfall and flash flooding, as explained by Omar Baddour, Director of Climate Watch at WMO.

-He added: "These systems are expected to intensify as a result of rising sea temperatures and increased atmospheric humidity due to climate change.
-For every 1°C increase in temperature, the air can hold, on average, 7% more water vapor.
-Consequently, each incremental increase in temperature leads to higher moisture content in the atmosphere, which subsequently increases the likelihood of extreme precipitation events.
+He further states: "These systems are projected to intensify as a result of rising sea temperatures and increased atmospheric humidity due to climate change.
+Consequently, each incremental increase in temperature leads to higher moisture content in the atmosphere, subsequently increasing the likelihood of extreme precipitation events.
+For a deeper look into how historical rainfall in Valencia is linked to these phenomena, see .
+I hope this information will help you learn more about the situation in Valencia and the impact of climate change."

 Leave a Comment